juozasg/dimensiondata-gem/README.md

 api/vip.rb
 ```

-See `doc` folder for adding you own. `api/core.rb` is the plumbing.
+See `doc` folder for API info needed for adding you own methods. `api/core.rb` is the plumbing.

 ### TODO